naturalis/3d-cetacean-scapulae/Galaxy/README.md

 # Galaxy
 This folder contains the scripts and xml files that are used in Galaxy.
 A temporary Galaxy is set online and can be tested with a supplementary file (http://145.136.241.84:8080/).

-Please place tools in the tools folder in galaxy and edit the tool_conf.xml in the config folder.
+Please place scripts and xml files in the tools folder in galaxy and edit the tool_conf.xml in the config folder.

 ## Install_R-packages
 This script can be used to install packages that are required by the Galaxy pipeline.
 It is advised to run this script in the shell environment.
 The script installs: